 February 19th, 2013

 The three weeks I studied directly under the poet and teacher Paul Matthews had a tremendous impact on the way that I think about writing and the teaching of writing.
 More so than any other writing course I’ve taken at any age, at any institution, including MFA writing courses at the University of Minnesota.
 Paul’s class turned a lot of my ideas upside down and brought me face to face with myself in a way I hadn’t ever quite experienced before.
 It was kind of like magic—interactive magic—but using only words.
 The work was great fun, but it was also clearly undergirded by Matthews’s extensive understanding of the history of language and many branches of philosophy.
 In several places here on the Elephant Rock website, I try to describe what is unique and powerful about the way Matthews approaches writing workshops (and, in turn, how I have come to approach them).
-However, there is nothing like hearing it straight from the source.
-There’s more to the story … continue reading »
+However, there is nothing like hearing it straight from the source. contine u eioa ;Read the rest of this entry »

 February 14th, 2013